Quinnipiac University emphasizes integrity as one of its guiding principles.

 6. Resolution

-Once responsibility has been determined, an appropriate sanction determined and both communicated to the office of academic integrity, the director of academic integrity will notify the parties, in writing, of the final determination, the sanctions imposed and the appeal process.
+Once responsibility has been determined, an appropriate sanction determined and both communicated to the office of academic integrity, the coordinator of academic integrity will notify the parties, in writing, of the final determination, the sanctions imposed and the appeal process.

 Guidelines for Determining Sanctions